 Before you sit in front of your piano and start practicing, do you have a goal in mind?
 Or do you just sit down and start playing stuff?
 Well, if you’re a piano player who practices with no goal in mind, that’s actually worse than not practicing at all.

 Before you practice, you need to have some kind of practice goal in mind.
 Some people would call this practice with intent.
 A great way to practice with intent is to take time out once a week to write down the musical goals you want to achieve for that week.
 You want to make those goals realistic and achievable.

 Good Habit 2: Make Your Environment Conducive For Practice

 Be honest with yourself… when you start to practice, are you set up in the best environment or are you in a distracting environment?
 You might think you’re in a pretty good environment to practice in but the reality is, you’re probably not.

 You might be practicing and then your phone rings and you feel like you have to answer it.
-Then you get hungry, so you go and grab a snack… All of those things are huge distractions and once you’re distracted, your concentration is broken and you won’t have that same level of intensity and focus like you had when you first started.
+If you haven’t had a proper meal, your mind will be on your stomach and not your instrument.
+All of those things are huge distractions and once you’re distracted, your concentration is broken and you won’t have that same level of intensity and focus like you had when you first started.